anvi-split

 Creates individual, self-contained anvi’o projects for one or more bins stored in an anvi’o collection.
 This program may be useful if you would like to share a subset of an anvi’o project with the community or a collaborator, or focus on a particular aspect of your data without having to initialize very large files.
 Altogether, anvi-split promotoes reproducibility, openness, and collaboration.

-The program can generate split-bins from metagenomes or pangenomes.
-To split bins, you can provide the program anvi-split with a contigs-db and profile-db pair.
-To split gene clusters, you can provide it with a genomes-storage-db and pan-db pair.
+To split bins from a metagenome, you can provide the program anvi-split with a contigs-db and profile-db pair.
+To split gene clusters from a pangenome, you can provide it with a genomes-storage-db and pan-db pair.
 In both cases you will also need a collection.
 If you don’t provide any bin names, the program will create individual directories for each bin that is found in your collection.
 You can also limit the output to a single bin.
-Each of the resulting directories in your output folder will contain a stand-alone anvi’o project that can be shared without sharing any of the larger dataset.

 An example run